-Higher gas prices mean bumping against pump limits
+Higher gas prices have credit card users bumping up against limits on pay-at-the-pump charge amounts.

 American consumers are feeling the pinch of higher gas prices.
 At the same time, drivers are increasingly finding that they may need to make payments at the pump with more than just one credit card.